 I understand that Shawn didn’t particularly enjoy the Centrifugal sessions nor favor their endproduct.
 And if he considered Powers of Ten the true expression of his art, then it’s easy to see why — the songs on that disc were, for lack of a better word, much more composed than his unrestrained shredding on Centrifugal.
 All the more reason, then, to marvel at the melodic forethought and supreme rhythmic awareness he exudes amidst the athleticism.
 Hey Tee Bone and Splatch are the most physical of those efforts, but they ramble.
 If you’re interested in seeing how much weight the man could bench, check out those tunes first.
 But a more satisfying testament to Shawn’s simultaneously muscular and musical mastery, and the one I’ve chosen for the lesson, is his solo on the Miles Davis cover So What.

 I don’t know if Shawn was given time to review the song structure before the record button was pressed, and I don’t know if this was the first take or the tenth.
-The progression from A dorian to Bb dorian is transposed from the D dorian – Eb dorian of the Davis original — or perhaps misinterpreted, since D dorian is relative to A natural minor anyway — but the unusual 32-bar structure remains intact and is widely covered in jazz circles.
+The progression from A dorian to Bb dorian is transposed from the D dorian – Eb dorian of the Davis original — or perhaps intentionally modulated, since D dorian is relative to A natural minor anyway — but the unusual 32-bar structure remains intact and is widely covered in jazz circles.
 In any event, the abundance of signature Lane licks on So What suggests that it was mostly improvised.
 Despite this, the solo displays an engaging and intelligent dramatic flow.
 It begins with a legato scalar salute, and hustles through a series of licks which are by turns searing and space-age.
 Along the way, Shawn’s anticipation of the song’s occasional modulation is preternatural, frequently occuring at top speed and mid-sentence.
 In addition, the greasy blues riffing on this song is hermetically tight, and totally original.
 If you feel as though you’ve exhausted, or god forbid mastered, that humble box-position scale, Shawn’s creativity here will remind you that five tones are only two fewer than seven.

 From a technical perspective, the So What solo includes archetypal examples of techniques that only Shawn used.
 Although much of Shawn’s playing on Centrifugal Funk is so fast as to be sonically indecipherable, when the licks are broken down, we discover the freakish cleanliness with which he executed his vast repertoire of legato, picked, and chicken-picked stunners.